|Nutrition Facts (per serving)|

-That's why the best way to cook prime rib is to roast it gently.
+That's why the best way to avoid mistakes when cooking prime rib is to roast it gently.
 A low temperature doesn't squeeze, so there's little to no shrinkage, and the juices stay in the meat.
 The result: juicy, prime rib perfection.

 The only catch is that the oven doesn't get hot enough to brown the exterior.
 We have to do that ourselves, directly in the roasting pan, across two burners on the stovetop.
 So make sure you have a heavy-bottomed roasting pan that's suitable for the stovetop.

-This technique will work equally well for either a bone-in or boneless rib of beef of between 5 and 10 pounds.
+This technique will work equally well for either a bone-in or boneless rib of beef of between five and 10 pounds.
 For a bone-in prime rib, figure two servings per rib, while a boneless roast will yield two servings per pound.

 1 (5- to 10-pound) boneless or bone-in beef rib roast, trimmed and trussed, if needed